Thinking About Sociology in California and Paris

 Looking for the Ghost of Durkheim in California

 Consider a simple thought experiment to flesh this out.
-Three toddlers are (with a social science magic) hanging out on an island.
+Three toddlers hang out on an island.
 They have ordinary perceptual capacities, but no shared language, institutions, or instructors.
 If categories are indeed social in origin, then before a “society” forms, these toddlers will have certain perceptions and proto-concepts, but will lack properly standardized cultural schemas.
-As interactions deepen (because, hey, why not?), pressures for coordination and disputes over resources and authority will force solutions to emerge.
-Through ritual, sanction, and pedagogy, those solutions will be codified into social templates for categories, anchored in a specific place and time, and faithfully preserved across generations.
+As interactions deepen, pressures for coordination and disputes over resources will force solutions to emerge.
+Through ritual and pedagogy, those solutions will be codified into social templates for categories, anchored in a specific place and time, and faithfully preserved across generations.

-The Parisian stance provides an answer.
-If cultural convergence can emerge from cognitive proclivities that precede and constrain the social, then there may be multiple, but perhaps universal, equilibria, such that certain social patterns are bound to repeat.
-This implies that large classes of cultural practices are not freely constructible by social processes: intuitions about contamination will make some purity concerns persistently salient, heuristics about allocation will scaffold particular distributive ideologies, story grammars will push narratives toward the familiar plots, or certain value structures (looking at you Schwartz) will seamlessly emerge universally across cultures.
+The Parisian stance provides a compelling answer to this question.
+If cultural convergence can emerge from cognitive proclivities that precede and constrain the social, then there might be multiple, but perhaps universal, equilibria, such that certain social patterns are bound to repeat.
+Large classes of cultural practices may thus not be freely constructible by social processes: intuitions about contamination will make purity persistently salient, heuristics about allocation will scaffold particular distributive ideologies, certain grammars will push narratives toward the familiar plots, or certain value structures will emerge universally across cultures.

 Whatever Happens to Sociological Imagination?

-The Parisian view poses a fundamental challenge to what we may call sociology’s foundational “doxa,” the notion that “the social” has explanatory primacy over individual psychology and cognitive universals.
-The “sociological imagination” as C. W. Mills conceived it depends precisely on the idea that what appears to be individual or psychological is actually socially determined.
-But if the account from the Parisians is right, this flips the explanatory hierarchy that we imposed on ourselves: the cognition becomes, at the very least, a strong constraining force on anything social.
+The Parisian view poses a fundamental challenge to what we may call sociology’s foundational “doxa,” the notion that society has explanatory primacy over individual psychology or cognitive universals.
+The sociological imagination as C. W. Mills conceived it depends precisely on the idea that what appears to be individual or psychological is actually social.
+But if the Parisians are right, we should flip the explanatory hierarchy that we imposed on ourselves: the cognition becomes, at the very least, a strong constraining force on anything social.
+Hence, if cognitive directionality is indeed powerful, social constructions are much better conceptualized as the socially-selected-realizations-of-cognitively-privileged-structures.

 This is a bit funny to think about, as it essentially asks for “social theory” to return to its pre-Durkheimian origins on obsessively thinking about human nature and social determination.
-The fact that Durkheim bracketed these issues was a disaster, as he essentially killed the question of how social formations can fundamentally emerge from universal processes.
+The fact that Durkheim changed our focus on these issues was a disaster, as he essentially fully killed the question of how social formations can fundamentally emerge from universal mechanisms.
 If this is indeed true, it means that sociology’s foundational move toward explanatory independence may have been, paradoxically, a constraint on our explanatory power.
-Cultural evolution may give us the right tools.
+Cultural evolution can give us the right tools for a proper return.